-We’ve already done a post breaking down all the benefits of owning a garden log cabin.
+We’ve already done a post breaking down all the benefits of owning an insulated cabin.
 Still, from log cabin owners and people looking to buy one, we keep hearing the same question.

 Do I need to insulate a log cabin?

 So we’re going to put it to bed once and for all and break down the importance of insulation.
 Below, we’ll go through the benefits of insulating a garden cabin, how to insulate one, and whether or not it’s worth doing.